 Rounding out the list are ETF CFDs.
 ETFs, or exchange-traded funds, are large trading funds, often built on indices, that are themselves traded on the open market.
 In more traditional investment, ETFs are usually used as tools for retirement and savings investment.
 As discussed in our what is CFDs page, they offer more short-term potential as CFDs.
-Though ETFs will likely not be a major component of your trading, having them available is useful as a means of diversification.
+Though ETFs will probably not be a major component of your trading, having them available is useful as a means of diversification.

 IG Markets Limited is ASIC regulated holding the Australian Financial Services License 220440.
-A requirement of this regulation is to for IG markets CFD trading client funds to be segregated in a separate bank account.
+A requirement of this regulation is for IG markets CFD trading client funds to be segregated in a separate bank account.
 This ensures that IG doesn’t use your account for hedging purposes.
 While the bank used isn’t specified by IG, all bank accounts are AA-rates.
 Another added benefit related to unrealised profits.
 These are also segregated in a separate providing added security for clients.

 In any CFD trading context, leverage is an important component.
 Few investors have the capital resources necessary to profit from CFDs without leveraging their trades, meaning that the leverage ratios offered by a brokerage will have a direct impact on the risk and reward levels that traders will see.
 Leverage on IG as discussed in our detailed comparison with easyMarkets varies by an asset but runs around 20:1 on shares, 200:1 on Forex and indices and 50:1 on commodities.
 Unfortunately, leverage does put IG at a disadvantage to other brokers, which will often offer ratios as high as 500:1 on Forex and indices.

-When you open an account with IG you must select your base currency.
-Most Australian traders will choose the default which is the AUD.
+When you open an account with IG, you must select your base currency.
+Most Australian traders will choose the default, which is the AUD.
 The minimum deposit is AUD 450 and an inactivity fee is charged if no activity occurs over two years.
 There are four main funding methods for an account.

 Our IG Markets CFD trading review recommends choosing debit cards to minimise brokerage fees while minimising processing times.
-If you prefer using a Credit Card of PayPal then other online brokers may be recommended.
+If you prefer using a Credit Card of PayPal, then other online brokers may be recommended.

 Due to the lower leverage ratios, our IG review also found them a good fit for less risk-tolerant traders, who may not be comfortable with higher leverage in the first place.
 Like any other decision in the trading world, whether IG CFD trading is right for you will depend heavily on your personal investment preferences.